 When most people think of holidays in Indonesia, especially family trips, one place jumps immediately to mind: Bali.
-This is not without good reason, Bali’s reputation as a tropical paradise and a haven for tourists has been well established for decades.
+This is not without good reason, Bali’s reputation as a tropical paradise is well known.
+Travelling, holidaying and backpacking Bali Indonesia has been well established for decades.
 What many fail to recognize is that Indonesia is a big place and with over 17,000 islands to explore.
-We think its about time that a bit of attention is given to some of its lesser-known destinations.
+We think it’s about time that a bit of attention is given to some of its lesser-known destinations.

 As is to be expected when going a little ‘off the beaten track’, tourist infrastructure in Indonesia can, at the best of times, be a little shaky, but for anyone with an intrepid spirit, there is no reason why it should not prove to be a great place to travel with a family.
 In fact, taking your kids to a place with such cultural diversity and natural beauty will doubtless be an eye-opening and potentially life-changing experience for them and for you.